mendix/docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services-beta.md

   {{% alert color="info" %}} `PATCH` methods are only supported for [Mendix Studio Pro 10.7](/releasenotes/studio-pro/10.7/) and above. `PUT` methods are only supported for [Mendix Studio Pro 10.8](/releasenotes/studio-pro/10.8/) and above. `DELETE` methods are only supported for [Mendix Studio Pro 10.9](/releasenotes/studio-pro/10.9/) and above.{{% /alert %}}

 * To use the request response to create a data structure in your domain model, the response data should be in JSON format.
 Other formats, such as XML, are currently not supported.
-* If you are debugging a running Published REST service in the same app as your Consumed REST service document, a deadlock could occur when sending the request.
+* If you are debugging a running Published REST Service in the same app as your Consumed REST Service document, a deadlock could occur when sending the request.
 Wait until the timeout occurs (default: 300 seconds) for Studio Pro to respond again.

 ### 1.3 Prerequisites